jrdnbwmn/pear/README.md

 ## Features
 - HTML boilerplate with the beginnings of a pattern library.
 - Sass files with a very solid foundation of CSS best practices.
-- Comes with a Grunt.js boilerplate installed that you can use or delete.
+- Grunt.js boilerplate installed that you can use or delete.
 - Well–commented.
 - Solid, totally flexible grid that’s extremely easy to customize.